pimcore/pimcore/doc/23_Installation_and_Upgrade/03_System_Setup_and_Hosting/06_Additional_Tools_Installation.md

 ### Chromium (Chrome Headless)

-First of all, it would be required to add and install the required library via composer
+First of all, you need to add and install the required library via composer:
 ```bash
 composer require chrome-php/chrome
 ```

-It would be then possible to directly install and use the Chromium binary locally or in Docker Container and access to it via WebSocket connection
+You can then directly install and use the Chromium binary locally or use it in Docker Container, accessing it via WebSocket connection.

 #### Locally
-Please visit [https://www.chromium.org/getting-involved/download-chromium](https://www.chromium.org/getting-involved/download-chromium) and follow the instruction to install.
+Please follow the steps on [https://www.chromium.org/getting-involved/download-chromium](https://www.chromium.org/getting-involved/download-chromium) for installing Chromium locally.

 #### Docker
-Add a new service as
+Add a new service as:
 ```dockerfile
     chrome:
         image: browserless/chrome
 ```
 and set accordingly
-- config `pimcore.chromium.uri` value , eg. `ws://chrome:3000/`
+- config `pimcore.chromium.uri` value (e.g. `ws://chrome:3000/`)
-- web2print settings hostUrl as the Docker web server service eg. `http://nginx:80`
+- web2print settings hostUrl as the Docker web server service (e.g. `http://nginx:80`)

 ### Gotenberg